AmirUCR/R-Shell/README.md

 * Overrides execute
   * The execute function takes lhs and rhs Command pointer types and instantiates new Command objects, returning true if either rhsEval or lhsEval is true.

+**Class Input Redirector**
+* Takes in two Command pointer type objects (can be an Executable or another Command) and calls execute.

+* Overrides execute
+  * The execute function takes lhs and rhs Command pointer types and instantiates new Command objects.
+It then returns the status of the lhsEval.

+**Class Output Redirector and Output Redirector Append**
+* Takes in two Command pointer type objects (can be an Executable or another Command) and calls execute.

+* Overrides execute
+  * The execute function takes lhs and rhs Command pointer types and instantiates new Command objects.
+It then returns the status of the lhsEval.

 **Class Executable**
 * Takes in an executable name as well as an array of character type arguments.